 What good would going digital be if we cannot utilize the valuable information it offers us?
-Ovick pinpoints the need of call to action for digital campaigns.
+Ovick pinpoints the need for a call to action for digital campaigns.
 Needless to say, Facebook is at the heart of social media in our country.
 But Ovick Alam debates that Facebook is in fact not the central platform for digital marketing.
-There is no alternative to having a website where organizations have access to a copious amount of information about its visitors, existing and potential customers.
+There is no alternative to having a website where organizations have access to a copious amount of information about their visitors, existing and potential customers.

 “Proper campaigning requires bringing people to your website where you can control what information you receive.”

 The discussion progressed to the basics of marketing and how fundamental principle remains the same; just how it is done changes.

 In this day and age, experience is more important to customers than the product itself.

 Riyad Husain emphasizes that instead of selling the product, the focus should be given to delivering the experience to consumers.
 Sidrat Talukder wrapped up the session by explaining that digital marketing is not just advertising for businesses, it’s how an organization is structured to keep up with the dynamically changing world.

 After a hearty lunch, Shariful Islam, Founder & Editor, Bangladesh Brand Forum, and Shadab Mahbub, Director, Technology, WebAble Digital launched Bangladesh Brand Forum’s new publishing platform for Bangladesh!